NielsRenard/gilded-rose-java/README.md

     Sulfuras, Hand of Ragnaros, 0, 80
     Sulfuras, Hand of Ragnaros, -1, 80
     Backstage passes to a TAFKAL80ETC concert, 14, 21
-    Backstage passes to a TAFKAL80ETC concert, 9, 51
+    Backstage passes to a TAFKAL80ETC concert, 9, 50
-    Backstage passes to a TAFKAL80ETC concert, 4, 52
+    Backstage passes to a TAFKAL80ETC concert, -1, 0
-    Conjured Mana Cake, 2, 5
+    Conjured Mana Cake, 2, 4

+    Press Enter key to move to the next day.
+    Or q to quit.